singhsatyaprakash/DBMS-PBL/backend/README.md

 - Passwords are randomly generated and sent to users via email.
 - All sensitive operations require authentication.
 - For bulk uploads, ensure your file matches the required schema.
+- Announcement uploads support optional file attachments (PDF, images, etc.) stored on Cloudinary.

 ---

-For further details, refer to the source code
+For further details, refer to the